 Bon Ton’s first location was at Tower Shopping Centre at 113 Avenue and 116 Street.
 It wasn’t long before our rye breads, Danish pastries, croissants, and bagels (which Gene introduced to Edmonton) were selling like hot cakes.
 Correction.
 Better than hot cakes.
 By 1959, a larger space was needed so everything was packed up and moved to our current location, which at the time, was in the town of Jasper Place, west of 149 Street.

 Tradition and Trends

 Fast-forward a few years, Hilton Dinner, a partner in a local bakery visited the Bon Ton.
 Hilton and Gene became friends, enjoying lunches every few months.
 As retirement approached, Gene looked for someone to take over Bon Ton that would respect the tradition he and his family had built.
-In 1998, Eugene retired and a new chapter began with Hilton and Michelle Dinner, our new owners, at the helm.
+In 1998, Eugene retired and a new chapter began with Hilton and Michelle Dinner at the helm.

 In 2006, Hilton and Michelle hired Gerry Semler to manage the bakery.
 Hilton had met Gerry a decade earlier when Gerry was sourcing bakery products for the fresh market he worked at.
-Each time Hilton came to drop off his order, he and Gerry would end up having a long chat at the bakery’s backdoor.
-In 2015, Gerry became a managing partner at Bon Ton.
+Each time Hilton came to drop off his order, he and Gerry would end up having a long chat at the market’s backdoor.

 Since Bon Ton’s beginnings, we’ve balanced tradition and trends by expanding our product offerings and staying current with the growing Edmonton food culture.
 In 2010, we renovated, adding more space and even more products.
 Looking back, things have certainly changed since that first day in 1956 but our values and dedication to quality have always stayed the same.